|My Favourite Planet > English > People > |

 There is no indication of whether the poem was written for a particular occasion or person, or merely Callimachus musing on something he has seen or heard about.
 It mentions "Aetion of Amphipolis" (Αἰετίωνος ἐπίσταθμος Ἀμφιπολίτεω), and is thought to concern a small sculpture made by him, depicting an unmounted, unnamed hero with a sword and a snake.
 However, Aetion ("Eetion" in some of the translations below) could just as well be the name of the dead hero, the commissioner of the sculpture (as Nikias commissioned the statue of Asklepios) or the owner of the building at which it then stood.

-Statues and reliefs of heroes, as grave markers and hero cult icons, were set up to honour dead male comrades, relatives, worthies and rulers.
+Statues and reliefs of heroes, as grave markers and hero cult icons, were set up to honour dead male comrades, relatives, dignitaries and rulers.
 They became increasingly popular in Thrace and Greece from the late Classical and Hellenistic periods.
 The deceased hero is usually depicted as a warrior and horseman, and snakes are a usual part of the iconography.
 See photos and information about hero reliefs on Pergamon gallery 2, page 10.

 Translators have conjectured that the sculpted figure is unmounted because he was either killed by a fall from a horse, or because Aetion was of Trojan descent, and hated the idea of a horse because of the wooden horse made by Epeius.
-The fact that the figure stands in front of a stable (according the first translation below) strikes a tone of irony.
+The notion that the figure stands in front of a stable (according the first translation below) strikes a tone of irony.

 Callimachus, Epigram 24